 Agriculture is vital to the economy in Southern Illinois.
-The 12th district is the most diverse district in terms of agriculture in the State of Illinois, and I am proud to represent the more than 10,000 producers in our district with my position on the House Committee on Agriculture.
+The 12th district is the most diverse district in terms of agriculture in the State of Illinois, and I am proud to represent more than 10,000 producers in our district.

 Our district is more than corn and soybeans, agricultural diversity can be seen throughout the district.
 The 12th district produces more than half of the horse radish in the United States.
 Rice, specialty crops, orchards, vineyards, livestock, and dairy can be found almost everywhere you look giving residents in Southern Illinois access to some of the best tasting wines along with fresh fruits, vegetables, pork, and beef right in their own back yard.